ekaterina-nikonova/frontend-nanodegree-arcade-game/README.md

 Purple rocks are harmful!
 Unlike bugs, they don't move, but reduce the character's health and return him or her to the starting position:
 ![Purple rock](/images/screenshots/purple-rock-screenshot.png)

+Also keep in mind that the golden key only makes you immune to bugs, but not to purple rocks.

 ## Tips and tricks
 - If the situation looks hopeless, especially at higher levels, be patient and wait for the key bonus to appear close to you.
 Then all you'll have to worry about for a few seconds is water pools, as you lose invincibility after losing a life.